Axiomatic Characterization of PageRank: Proof of the main theorem

 Consider an arbitrary graph $(G,\bs)$ in which node $v$ is a source.
 Since the set of incoming edges of $v$ is empty, i.e., $\Gamma_v^-(G) = \emptyset$, from PageRank recursive equation~\eqref{eq:pr:main} we know that $PR_v^{a_F}(G,\bs) = \bs(v)$ for every decay factor $a_F \in [0,1)$.
 This implies that---regardless of the decay factor $a_F$---centrality of $v$ is equal to PageRank of $v$ multiplied by $c_F$: $F_v(G, \bs) = c_F \cdot PR_v^{a_F}(G, \bs)$.

-Now, let us focus on 1-arrow graphs.
-Recall that in a 1-arrow graph there is one sink and one source connected by an edge and the sink has zero weight.
+Now, let us focus on 1-out star graphs.
+Recall that in a 1-out star there is one sink and one source connected by an edge and the sink has zero weight.
 In the next lemma, we prove that the centrality of the sink is proportional to the weight of the source.

-\begin{lemma} If a centrality measure $F$ satisfies Node Deletion, Edge Deletion, Edge Multiplication, Edge Swap, and Node Redirect, then there exists a constant $d_F \in \mathbb{R}_{\ge 0}$ such that for every 1-arrow graph $(G,\bs) = ((\{u,v\}, \lBrace (u,v)\rBrace), [x,0])$ it holds $F_v(G,\bs) = d_F \cdot x$. \end{lemma} \begin{proof} Our proof has a similar structure as the proof of Lemma~\ref{lemma:source-node}, but instead of graphs with a single node we consider 1-arrow graphs.
+\begin{lemma} If a centrality measure $F$ satisfies Node Deletion, Edge Deletion, Edge Multiplication, Edge Swap, and Node Redirect, then there exists a constant $d_F \in \mathbb{R}_{\ge 0}$ such that for every 1-out star graph $(G,\bs) = ((\{u,v\}, \lBrace (u,v)\rBrace), [x,0])$ it holds $F_v(G,\bs) = d_F \cdot x$. \end{lemma} \begin{proof} Our proof has a similar structure as the proof of Lemma~\ref{lemma:source-node}, but instead of graphs with a single node we consider 1-out stars.